praveentitusf/MLOps-Project-2025-Flower-Classification/EXAM README.md

 > **Did you manage to write an API for your model?
 If yes, explain how you did it and if you did anything special.
 If**
 > **not, explain how you would do it.**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *We did manage to write an API for our model.
-We used FastAPI to do this.
-We did this by ... .
-We also added ...*
-> *to the API to make it more ...*
->
 > Answer: Yes, we wrote an API for our model using FastAPI for the backend.
 The backend is responsible for handling image classification requests.
 It loads the model checkpoint and label mappings from Google Cloud Storage, processes the uploaded image, performs inference using the trained model, and returns the predicted class.

-We also built a separate frontend using Streamlit (for UI) and FastAPI (for routing).
+> We also built a separate frontend using Streamlit (for UI) and FastAPI (for routing).
 The frontend allows users to upload images and displays the model’s prediction after receiving the response from the backend API.

 ### Question 24

 > **Did you manage to deploy your API, either in locally or cloud?
 If not, describe why.
 If yes, describe how and**
 > **preferably how you invoke your deployed service?**
 >
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *For deployment we wrapped our model into application using ... .
-We first tried locally serving the model, which*
-> *worked.
-Afterwards we deployed it in the cloud, using ... .
-To invoke the service an user would call*
-> *`curl -X POST -F "file=@file.json"<weburl>`*
->
 > Answer: Yes, we wrote an API for our model using FastAPI and deployed it as a backend service.
 We created two separate Docker containers: one for the backend API and another for the frontend UI.
 The frontend, built with Streamlit, allows users to upload images and is deployed in its own container.

-The frontend sends the uploaded image to the backend API, which loads the model checkpoint and class labels from Google Cloud Storage, processes the image, performs inference, and returns the predicted class.
+> The frontend sends the uploaded image to the backend API, which loads the model checkpoint and class labels from Google Cloud Storage, processes the image, performs inference, and returns the predicted class.
 The backend handles all model logic and serves predictions.

-Both containers are deployed independently on Google Cloud Run, enabling scalable, serverless hosting.
+> Both containers are deployed independently on Google Cloud Run, enabling scalable, serverless hosting.
 This separation ensures modularity, easier maintenance, and the ability to scale each component independently.

-# The overall flow: User → frontend UI → backend API → model inference → backend returns prediction → frontend displays output.

-## Link to the deployed app: https://frontend-660622539098.europe-west1.run.app/
+> ## Link to the deployed app: https://frontend-660622539098.europe-west1.run.app/

 ### Question 25

 > **Did you perform any unit testing and load testing of your API?
 If yes, explain how you did it and what results for**
 > **the load testing did you get.
 If not, explain how you would do it.**
->
-> Recommended answer length: 100-200 words.
->
-> Example:
-> *For unit testing we used ... and for load testing we used ... .
-The results of the load testing showed that ...*
-> *before the service crashed.*
 >
 > Answer: We did not perform formal unit testing or load testing on our API.
 Instead, we relied on monitoring logs from Google Cloud Run for both the frontend and backend services.
 These logs provided real-time insights into the API’s behavior, including request handling, response times, and any errors encountered.
 By reviewing the logs, we were able to validate that the services were functioning correctly under expected usage and debug issues as they occurred.